-Air travel in the U.S. is ramping up ahead of Thanksgiving, even as public health officials urged Americans to stay home for the holiday as the COVID-19 pandemic enters its darkest days.
+It’s been the busiest days for air travel since the pandemic began, cresting with a record-high 1.28 million travelers moving through U.S. airports on Sunday, according to TSA data.
+That comes even as public health officials urged Americans to stay home for the holidays as the COVID-19 pandemic enters its darkest days.

 So yes, travel remains down by more than 50% compared to 2019.
-But it’s clear that more people are getting on planes this week than at any point.
+But it’s clear that more people are getting on planes than at any earlier point in the pandemic.
 The graphic below shows a seven-day moving average of the percentage of travelers recorded in 2020 compared to the same point last year.
-It’s currently hitting a peak.

-Some travelers are certainly staying home, but this Thanksgiving week is seeing record travel numbers even as the pandemic enters its worst stretch.
+Some travelers are certainly staying home, but this Christmas week saw record travel numbers even as the pandemic enters its worst stretch.